wheelerMT/pygpe/README.md

 <h4 align="center">A fast and easy to use Gross-Pitaevskii equation solver.</h4>

 ## Description

-PyGPE is a Python framework for solving the Gross-Pitaevskii equations for use in simulating Bose-Einstein condensate systems accelerated using CUDA.
+PyGPE is a CUDA-accelerated Python library for solving the Gross-Pitaevskii equations for use in simulating Bose-Einstein condensate systems accelerated using CUDA.

 ### Planned supported features